 Are these dry drowning symptoms?

 At urgent care, I’ve been getting questions regularly regarding dry drowning.
-Parents are usually a little hesitant to voice their concern, but goes like this:
+Parents are usually a little hesitant to voice their concern, but their questions about dry drowning symptoms usually go like this:

 “I think my son might have swallowed some water in the bath tub last night, should I be concerned about dry drowning?
 I was so scared to put him to bed.”